Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Introduction

 In the current information age, DNA data storage is the next-generation technology offered to accommodate the needs of storing mass cold data \cite{ross_etal}.
 Due to its remarkable advantage in terms of information density, durability, and ease of replicability over current commercial storage technologies, a pool of synthetic DNA is proposed as a potential medium to store data for archival purposes.
 Coding and data processing are essential for such emerging technology in order to prevent and correct errors resulting from biochemical effects.
 To achieve high reliability of DNA strands for a long period of time, sequences with (i) limited runs of identical symbols and (ii) balanced percentage of $A$-$T$ and $G$-$C$ nucleotides are required to be generated for synthesis, i.e., for writing \cite{ross_etal, schwartz_etal}.

 Constrained codes are a class of nonlinear codes that~eliminate a chosen set of forbidden patterns from codewords.
 The use of constrained codes forbidding error-prone patterns in accordance with channel requirements improves system performance, and thus they have a profusion of applications.
-Historically, in his seminal work of 1948 \cite{shan_const}, Shannon showed how to represent an infinite sequence that forbids certain data patterns through a finite-state transition diagram (FSTD) and defined the capacity, i.e., the highest achievable rate.
-In 1970, Tang and Bahl \cite{tang_bahl} as well as Franaszek \cite{franaszek} introduced an important class of constrained codes called run-length-limited (RLL) codes.
-Since then, advances in graph theory, numerical matrix theory, and symbolic dynamics remarkably benefited the analysis and design of constrained codes, especially those that are based on finite-state machines \cite{ach_fsm}.
+Historically, in his seminal work of 1948 \cite{shan_const}, Shannon showed how to represent an infinite sequence that forbids certain data patterns through a finite-state transition diagram (FSTD) and defined the capacity, i.e., the highest achievable rate. {In 1970, Tang and Bahl \cite{tang_bahl} as well as Franaszek \cite{franaszek} introduced an important class of constrained codes called run-length-limited (RLL) codes.
+A $(d,k)$ sequence, or an RLL sequence, is a binary sequence with the constraint that at least $d$ and at most $k$ zeros must separate consecutive ones (see Remark~\ref{remark_RLL} in the Appendix for the relation between the binary version of D-LOCO codes and $(0,k)$ RLL codes).} Since the works \cite{tang_bahl} and \cite{franaszek}, advances in graph theory, numerical matrix theory, and symbolic dynamics remarkably benefited the analysis and design of constrained codes, especially those that are based on finite-state machines \cite{ach_fsm}.

 The data storage evolution has always been associated with advances in coding and signal processing.
 Here, we focus on the value constrained coding has been bringing to various data storage systems.
 In one-dimensional magnetic recording (MR) systems, constrained codes enabled remarkable density increases in early generations of MR devices that are based on peak detection \cite{siegel_mr}, and they are still used to improve performance in MR systems adopting sequence detection \cite{siegel_const}.
 By forbidding detrimental two-dimensional isolation patterns, constrained codes mitigate interference in modern two-dimensional MR systems \cite{sharov_TCon, kato_TCon, bd_tdmr}.
 As for solid-state storage systems, constrained codes are used to protect Flash memories from the effect of inter-cell interference resulting from charge propagation \cite{lee_ici, veeresh_mlc, ahh_mdl, ahh_ps}.
 Constrained codes find application in other storage systems such as optical recording devices \cite{immink_surv} and DNA data storage systems \cite{li_zhou_zou, heckel_etal}, which are the topic of this paper.
 The spectral analysis of constrained codes characterizes desirable properties, such as balancing, in the system of interest \cite{immink_surv, ahh_spectra}.